No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Introduction

 \end{itemize}

 Our results show that \ourtool{} substantially improves the correctness of the \chatgpt -generated tests with 34.3\% and 18.7\% improvement in terms of the compilable rate and execution passing rate.
 In addition, our results further confirm the contribution of both components in \ourtool{}, \ie{} the initial test generator is capable to generate more tests with correct assertions while the iterative test refiner is capable to fix the compilation errors iteratively.
+Furthermore, our results show that \ourtool{} can be generalized to the two studied open-source LLMs (\ie{} \codellama{} and \codefuse{}) by helping both of them generate more correct tests.

-In summary, this paper makes the following contributions: \begin{itemize} \item \textbf{The first study} that extensively investigates the correctness, sufficiency, readability, and usability of \chatgpt -generated tests via both quantitative analysis and user study;
+In summary, this paper makes the following contributions: \begin{itemize}[topsep=3pt, leftmargin = 13pt] \item \textbf{The first study} that extensively investigates the correctness, sufficiency, readability, and usability of \chatgpt -generated tests via both quantitative analysis and user study;

 \item \textbf{Findings and practical implications} that point out the limitations and prospects of \chatgpt -based unit test generation;